FransUrbo/drive-by-wire/README.md

   adapter :), it just logs debug output on what it *would* do.
 * Implement bare-bones actuator test by "moving" (i.e. blink LEDs :) the actuator 1mm backward then forward 1mm.
 * Implement checking valet mode.
 This is now stored in the flash.

+### Update Sun 6 May 2024

+* Rewrite the flash code to be "smarter".
+Actually, easier to use :).

 # Additional information